open-cogsci/osdoc/content/tutorials/step-by-step-tutorial.md

 After every block of trials, we want to present feedback to the participant to let him/ her know how well he/ she is doing.
 Therefore, in Step 2, we added a `feedback` item, simply named *feedback* to the end of *block_sequence*.

-Click on *feedback* in the overview to open its tab and open the editor in a new window.
-Select the draw text tool and click at (0, -128).
+Click on *feedback* in the overview to open its tab and select the draw text tool and click at (0, -128).
 Enter "Your average response time was [avg_rt]ms".
 Similarly, draw "Your accuracy was [acc]%" at (0, -64) and "Press any key to continue …" at (0, 64).
 Because we want the feedback item to remain visible as long as the participant wants (i.e. until he/ she presses a key), we leave 'Duration' field set to 'keypress'.
-Click on the 'Close' button to close the editor.

 The feedback item now looks like %FigStep_10 You can download the experiment up to this point here: